 If you’re saving towards several financial goals, it can be challenging to organise all your finances in one savings account.
 To make things easier, you may find that the best option is to open multiple savings accounts; one for each of your savings goals.

-You can consider opening savings accounts with different banks or find a bank that allows you to open more than one savings account.
-We take you through your options in this guide.
+You can consider opening savings accounts with different banks, or look for a bank that allows you to open more than one savings account.
+We take you through various options in this guide.

 Compare savings accounts below that can help you save for multiple goals

 Disclaimer: Interest rates are applicable for deposits between S$1,000 and S$49,999.
 Interest rate and initial deposit are shown in Singapore dollars.

 Please check with the provider for deposits and rates in other amounts and currencies.